Per Gessle discography: PG Roxette

+"—" denotes a release that did not chart in that territory.

 Other aliases

 Gessle has released music under numerous other aliases.
 His band Gyllene Tider recorded several songs under the name Pers Garage, a name the band utilised when bassist Anders Herrlin was unable to record.
 Six of these songs were included on Gyllene Tider's 1989 compilation Instant Hits!.
 Gessle and his Gyllene Tider band-mate Mats "MP" Persson recorded several songs under the name Grape Rock, a duo that was active from 1977 to early 1978.
 Two songs recorded by Grape Rock – "Saken slår mig som på huvudet" and "En av dom där" – were released on Gyllene Tider's 1989 limited edition compilation album Jag har förstått allt, men jag kan inte ge några detalje.
 Gessle and Persson were also the only members of Peter Pop and the Helicopters.
 Their only release, the double A-side single "After School" / "Keep My Love Satisfied", was issued on 4 February 1980 by KAP Records.
 The two were joined by Tider drummer Micke "Syd" Andersson in 1982 for the release of the single "Dansa Pop Pop", which was issued under the name Rita & The Rip-Off!.
 He was a member of Rockfile; their song "Marie i växeln" appeared on Tider's 2004 compilation GT 25 – Samtliga hits!.
 He was also credited as Thomas Nyberg on The Lonely Boys album.